Correctly identifying an unknown plant is a difficult task. To do it reliably, you need to know four things:

 But even if a picture has totally accurate labels, shows a complete and defined set of plants, and is bang up to date with its information – it’s still not a good ID chart.
 Because there are no good ID charts.
 It’s simply not possible to accurately identify an unknown plant by comparing it to one photo and choosing the closest match.
 All plants can change their appearance in different growing conditions and different stages of life.
 The tradescantia family in particular are notoriously variable, but it goes for any group of plants.
 No single photo can possibly represent all the variations of a single species or cultivar.

 In most cases, the important features that are useful for identification are difficult or impossible to capture in photos.
 Are there microscopic hairs along the margin of the leaf?
 How quickly does it grow?
 Does it feel velvety or bristly to the touch?
 How many millimetres thick is the stem?
-What colour are the tiny hairs inside the flower (and by the way, each flower will open for about four hours at a time, once every year or two if you’re lucky)?
+What colour are the tiny filaments inside the flower (and by the way, each flower will open for about four hours at a time, once every year or two if you’re lucky)?

 But when looking at these kinds of pictures, people pay attention to the broad features like colour and size to compare to their own plants.
 And those broad traits are the most variable ones!
 You only need to look at my arrays of T. zebrina cultivars to see how different the same plants can look in different conditions.
 If you tried to use each of these three pictures to identify your unknown cultivar based on shape and colour, you’d get three different answers.
 (I know that because people do use these images as ID charts – even though I tried to discourage it when I published them!)